This command works for both the Unity desktop on Ubuntu 16.04 and the GNOME Shell desktop in Ubuntu 18.04 and above.

 But why might you want to reset Ubuntu in the first place?

-Perhaps you move between different desktop environments often, extensively tweak your desktop, or have recently run into conflicts or issues.
-Or perhaps you simply want to return to a fresh, “out of the box” experience without needing to performa fresh install.
+Maybe you move between different desktop environments often, extensively tweak your desktop, or have run into conflicts or issues you want to “undo”.

 Whatever the reason, using one command you can: